adomokos/Vim-Katas/extra_02_navigating_on_long_page.md

 `L` - move to the bottom of the screen
 `z.` - moves the page to the middle of the current line `zt` - scroll the line with the cursor to the top
-`zb` - scroll the line with the cursot to the bottom `<C-d>` - move half page down
+`zb` - scroll the line with the cursor to the bottom `<C-d>` - move half page down
 `<C-f>` - page down
 `<C-b>` - page up